alexkappa/mustache/README.md

 body.ParseString("{{content}}")

 template := New(
-    Errors(),       // return an error if a variable is missing Partial(title), // register a partial
+    SilentMiss(false), // return an error if a variable lookup fails Partial(title),    // register a partial
     Partial(body))     // and another one...

 template.ParseString("{{>header}}\n{{>body}}")